 - How Is The Art Of War Used In Everyday Life?

 - The Art Of War – How To Apply The Lessons And Principles Of The Art Of War

 The Art Of War PDF

-You can download your free copy of The Art Of War PDF book by clicking the button found below.
-Depending on what device you are using the PDF book will either open in a new tab or will download to your device.
+You can download your free copy of The Art of War PDF by clicking the button below.
+Depending on what device you are using, the PDF book will either open in a new tab or download to your device.

 Is The Art Of War PDF Free To Download?

 Yes, it is!
 The Art Of War is about 2,500 years old so it is in the public domain.
 You are therefore welcome to download and read it for free!

 The Art Of War was written by Sun Tzu, who was also known as Master Sun.
 It is said that after Sun Tzu successfully defended the state of Wu from the state of Chu, a hostile neighbor to the west, he wrote his book, Master Sons Military Methods.
 This book would later be called The Art Of War.
 The book is so highly regarded that it has been used to fight battles and influence military decisions for hundreds of years.

 If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.The Art Of War

 While Sun Tzu‘s book was written for war and for fighting battles he strongly emphasized that the key to true victory is not to fight at all.
 In The Art Of War, he emphasizes the importance of planning and preparation and that a battle’s victory or defeat is decided before the battle itself is fought.
 He said that with the right knowledge and planning it is possible to calculate the chances of winning before going into battle.